Free Shipping On Orders over $79

 For a one-year-old child that needs ¾ cup of vegetables per day, a serving size may be as small as a tablespoon, with 6 servings throughout the day.

-For an older child that requires 1 ½ cups of vegetables per day, a serving size is ¼ cup with again, 6 servings per day.
+For an older child that requires 1 ½ cups of vegetables per day, a serving size is ¼ cup, with 6 servings per day.

-An adult serving size is generally six servings of ½ cup.
+An adult serving size is a minimum of six servings of ½ cup each.
 For many people, that is an overwhelming amount of vegetables to eat each day.
-There is a solution.

 Microgreens to the rescue!

 Instead of cups of broccoli or big salads, add handfuls of microgreens to everyday foods.
 Add to soups, sandwiches, burritos, spaghetti sauce- even ramen noodles if that is what you normally eat.
 One-tenth of a cup is about 1.5 tablespoons.
-So, for every cup of needed vegetables, substitute 1-2 tablespoons of chopped microgreens.
+So, for every cup of needed vegetables, substitute 1-2 tablespoons of chopped microgreens- one handful is approximately 1 serving of vegetables.

 Sample Plan for Slowly Adding Vegetables To the Menu